som3canadian/Cloudflare-KV-Manager/README.md

 ## Demo

+Note: Demo branch is not updated with the latest changes from the main branch.

 You can see the demo of the UI [here](https://kv-demo.somecanadian.com/).

 Things to note about the demo (not present if you deploy your own):